NateWr/restaurant-reservations/restaurant-reservations/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.1.4 =
+This updated fixes an error with the format of the date in notification emails.
+Now it will show you the date formatted however you have chosen for it to be formatted in your WordPress installation.
+It also now displays the correct start of the week depending on the language selected for the datepicker.
+A .pot file is now included for easier translations.

 = 1.1.3 =
 This update fixes an error when the form had validation errors (missing fields or wrong date/time selected).
 Instead of loading the selected date it would load today's date.
 This update ensures the selected date is reloaded properly.